-Tanko Mohammed is the Manager for Information Technology at the Millennium Development Authority MiDA.
-He is responsible for implementing and maintaining the organization's technology infrastructure and strategy.
+Tanko Mohammed is the Manager for Technical Support at the Millennium Development Authority MiDA.
+He is the subject matter expert (SME) to all the IT related projects in the Compact.

 His professional experience in the IT industry spans over 20 years covering the vast roles and responsibilities across information communications technology.

-As Head of IT at DHL, in collaboration with regional teams from Kenya and South Africa and Germany, he oversaw the successful implementation and rollout of strategic applications significantly impacting clients.
+As Head of IT at DHL he oversaw the successful implementation and rollout of strategic applications significantly impacting clients.
 At the Bank of Ghana he managed the pioneer World Bank project, the Collateral Registry system successfully resulting in the award of a similar project at the Central Bank of Liberia.
 As a Senior Manager at Ernst & Young he provided strategic IT and business advice to a variety of clients.
 At SW Global, as Director for Innovative Solutions he managed a large team of developers from several countries across Africa and India.

-In Washington DC, at the World Bank, he was an advisor to the CIO and VP for the Information Solutions Group, assisting in aligning IT with the strategic themes of the Bank.
-In Denver, Colorado, at Qwest Communications as the Lead IT Analyst, he managed and led several initiatives and was instrumental in Qwest's successful bid for the $40billion Networx project.
-He also assisted in creating a financial standard to present $1BN in investment proposals per year.
+At the World Bank, he was an advisor to the CIO and VP for the Information Solutions Group, assisting in aligning IT with the strategic themes of the Bank.
+At Qwest Communications in Denver as the Lead IT Analyst, he managed and led several initiatives and was instrumental in Qwest's successful bid for the $40billion Networx project.

 He obtained an MBA in IT & Business Transformation from MIT Sloan, an MS in Computer Engineering from Manhattan College, and a BA in Math from Lehman College.